humlab-speech/visible-speech-deployment/README.md

 ### Steps

 * Move .env-example to .env and fill it out with appropriate information.
-* Generate self-signed certificates by running `./gen-certs.sh`
-* Webclient setup
-  * Go to the `webclient` directory.
-  * Run `npm install`
-  * Run `npm run build` - It's ok to exit this process after it seems to be done, it will go into watch mode and thus won't auto-exit.
-  * Go back to root directory `cd ..` and run `docker-compose up -d`
+* Run `install.sh`.
+This will grab the latest versions of The WebClient and WebApi and install these.
+It will also generate self-signed TLS-certificates.
 * RStudio router setup
   * Go to the `rstudio-router directory.
   * Run `npm install`
   * Go back to root directory `cd ..`
+* Run `docker-compose up -d`
 * Gitlab setup
   * Go to gitlab.localtest.me, gitlab will take a couple of minutes to boot but then you should be greeted with a password dialog, enter a new root password here.
   * Sign-in to Gitlab with the root account.